TWFGCA

 Even drones that are used only for recreation are legally considered aircraft, and must be registered with the Federal Aviation Administration (FAA).
 Here are the basic guidelines for registering recreational drones:

-You could be financially responsible for any damage a drone causes to a person or property.
+If you’re concerned with a drone that’s operating in your area, call your local police department. | You could be financially responsible for any damage a drone causes to a person or property.
 Here are some basic tips to safely operate a drone:

 Drones & Privacy